On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Strong Results in One-Dimensional Illustrative Examples

-and we have explicit bounds on $\phi_{t}$ in the scalar case in \cite{2017arXiv171110065B}.
-This under bias result holds for any $\sfN\geq1$ in both the {\tt VEnKF} of case (\texttt{F1}), and in the {\tt DEnKF} of case (\texttt{F2}).
-This under bias motivates so-called variance/covariance regularisation methods in practice; e.g. so-called sample covariance inflation or localisation methods.
+For example, we have the under-bias result $\bbE[\widehat{\phi}_t(Q)]\leq \phi_{t}$ with any $\sfN\geq1$ in both the {\tt VEnKF} of case (\texttt{F1}), and in the {\tt DEnKF} of case (\texttt{F2}).
+This under-bias motivates so-called variance/covariance regularisation methods in practice; e.g. so-called sample covariance inflation or localisation methods.
 Later we discuss the effects of inflation in particular.
+However, more generally, in the scalar case we have the result of Theorem \ref{theo-existence-s-ric-proof-bis} with explicit expressions on the ensemble size, i.e. we have for any $n\geq 1$, $t\geq 0$, $Q\in [0,\infty[$, and any $\sfN\geq 1\vee2\,\kappa\,(n-1)$, the uniform estimates,

-We have bounds on the inverse Riccati flow (leading to lower bounds on the sample covariance) under stronger conditions on $\sfN$; see \cite{2017arXiv171110065B}.
+We also have bounds on the inverse Riccati flow (leading to lower bounds on the sample covariance) under stronger conditions on $\sfN$; see \cite{2017arXiv171110065B}.
+We remark here, and again later when we explicitly examine the invariant measure for $\widehat{\phi}_t$, that these conditions on $\sfN$ while explicit, may still conservative (in the case of the {\tt VEnKF}).
+From Theorem \ref{theo-3-intro} and the scalar exposition in \cite{2017arXiv171110065B} we have the uniform fluctuation estimate $\bbE[\widehat{\phi}_t(Q)-\phi_{t}(Q)^{n}]^{1/n} \leq c_n(Q)/\sqrt{N}$ with the explicit $\sfN\geq 1\vee2\,\kappa\,(n-1)$.
+The constant $c_n(Q)$ is also studied in \cite{2017arXiv171110065B} with $d=1$ in explicit detail.